rattlehead93/DocumentPublisher/Readme.md

 This project was done as a part of the coding challenge for PowerLedger.
 Its split into two spring-boot projects.
-`documents`  has the specified endpoints, while the one  named `documentConsumer` has the appropriate functionality of processing the documents.
+`DocumentPublisher` has the specified endpoints, while the one  named `DocumentConsumer` has the appropriate functionality of processing the documents.

 ## Requirements
 Requirements for running this project